peresdaphny/m_boma-housing-project/README.md

 m_boma housing project that allows tenants to finds their desired houses anywhere they wish to rent

-We would like to present our Project proposal for approval for the UNIT EEE202 which is about the housing management program.
+This is all about housing management system program;
 In the project we entail to create a program that;
 I.	Accepts user registration details mainly Name,Phone,Email and Password:- after registration is complete it… II.
 Maps out the 47 counties for the user to navigate through but in our case, we will sample a few.i.e.